chbatey/integration-points-example/README.md

 #### Starting the actual application

-The applicatiom by default runs on port 7070.
+The applicatiom by default runs on port 7070 and has a single endpoint: /integrate

 First build the application with the following: